Country Report Netherlands

 (Second) opinions and appeal

-LOWI’s second opinions hold a judgment on to which extent the (preliminary) decision of the research institution is (un) founded and the advice to follow its second opinion including eventual recommendations on sanctions and further actions.
-In judging, the LOWI investigates whether there is a violation of responsible conduct of research and if the procedure has been followed properly according to the Netherlands Code of Conduct for Research Integrity and the more detailed guidelines of the member organisation in question.
+LOWI assesses whether the complaints procedure at the Institute’s Research Integrity Committee (CWI) has been handled carefully, whether standards of research integrity have been violated and, if so, how the violation of standards should then be qualified.
+Advisory opinions don’t entail any advice on sanctions.
 The LOWI may propose that the local Committee for Research Integrity within the member organisation conducts an additional or new investigation.
-The LOWI aims to write its second opinion within 6 weeks after the hearing or within 4 months after the request’s submission, with an eventual extension of 2 months.
+The LOWI aims to write its second opinion within 6 weeks after the hearing or after the decision that a hearing is not deemed necessary another 6 weeks.
 The LOWI addresses its second opinion to the board of the member organisation.
-A copy is sent to the reporter, the accused and, when applicable, others involved in the procedure, e.g. experts.
+A copy is sent to the petitioner, the accused and, when applicable, others involved in the procedure.
 LOWI’s second opinions are non-binding.
 Appeal from LOWI’s second opinions is not possible.
-On the other hand, if the reporter or accused takes the position that the LOWI has not properly considered his or her request, he or she may file a complaint in this respect with the LOWI which – in furtherance of Dutch Administrative Law – will first decide itself whether the complaint is (un)founded.
-Alternatively, a reporter or accused in LOWI’s procedure can await the final decision of the research institution and consequently follow the legal procedure against the research institution’s final decision under Dutch Administrative Law, referring to (also) the contents of LOWI’s (second) opinion in so far as the board followed LOWI’s advice.
+On the other hand, if the reporter or accused takes the position that the LOWI has not properly considered his or her petition, he or she may file a complaint in this respect with the Board of the LOWI Foundation.
+Alternatively, a petitioner or accused in LOWI’s procedure can await the final decision of the board of the research institution and consequently follow the legal procedure against the research institution’s final decision under Dutch Administrative Law, referring to (also) the contents of LOWI’s (second) opinion in so far as the board followed LOWI’s advice.

 Follow-up and monitoring